hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/guerillad.md

 * Year: 2018
 * Blog: https://nakedsecurity.sophos.com/2018/05/10/watch-out-photo-editor-apps-hiding-malware-on-google-play/

 This malware sample aims to perform ad-click fraud.
-It listens to a variety of package events (Package Added, Package Removed, Package Replaced), boot events (Boot Complete), device status (User Present, Screen On, Screen Off), and battery events (Power Connected).
-The malware sample schedules a task to steal device information and retrieve ad configuration to perform ad-click fraud (an observed behavior, as the server was down).
+It listens to a variety of package events, boot events, device status, network status, and battery events.
+The malware sample checks whether commands have been retrieved from the server.
+If not, it checks network connectivity before leaking device information and retrieving the commands.
+The malware checks the commands before retrieving additional payloads from the internet and performing ad-click fraud (an observed behavior, as the server was down at time of analysis).

 ## Signature
 ---